woly-ui/woly/README.md

 - `elWrapper` – a component's wrapper.
 The test-runner makes a screenshot of this element.
 Has the same methods as `el`
 - `page` – a test page (see [methods](https://playwright.dev/docs/api/class-page/))

-<span style="color:#dc3545">**Attention**</span>: When using a function for describing a state, be aware that test-runner unable to reset the state after capture it, state will be just passed on.
-It's totally on you.
+<span style="color:#dc3545">**Attention**</span>: When using a function for describing a state, be aware that test-runner unable to reset the state after capturing it, state will be just passed to the next one.
+It's totally on young to reset a component's state after testing.

 For example: